bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CVTMD` sets modes for blocked record index conversion.
 The first parameter, "sizmd" is the record size conversion mode.
 If "sizmd" is omitted, RNMR will prompt for a mode with the current size conversion mode as the default.
-The legal choices for "sizmd" are SIZEA, `SIZE`, and `CVTSZ`.
+The legal choices for "sizmd" are SIZEA, SIZE, and CVTSZ.
 The second parameter, "blkmd" is the record blocking conversion mode.
 If "blkmd" is omitted, RNMR will prompt for a mode with the current mode as the default.
 The legal values for "blkmd" are 0, 1, 2, 3, or 4.